 User's access to servers and files is managed via native operating system security.
 Also, user's access to Universal Agent is centrally managed.
-All Universal Agent installation materials and documentation are delivered electronically via the customer area of the Stonebranch Customer Portal.
+All Universal Agent installation materials and documentation are delivered electronically via the Stonebranch Customer Portal.
 This ensures that customers can always access the most current versions and documentation.